10 Delicious Recipes from Books, Movies, and TV Shows

-2. Green Eggs and Ham (from Dr. Seuss' Green Eggs and Ham)
+2. Dr. Seuss's Green Eggs and Ham

-4. Arrakeen Spice Coffee (from Dune)
+4. Dune's Arrakeen Spice Coffee

 Unlike the mystical substance that drives the universe of Frank Herbert's legendary Dune saga, the “spice” laced into this coffee won't turn your eyes into glowing blue orbs or grant you prescient powers.
 But, if you should happen to have some extra cinnamon lying around, it's a fun way to start your morning.

-5. Romulan Ale (from Star Trek)
+5. Star Trek's Romulan Ale

-6. Bantha Milk (from Star Wars)
+6. Star Wars's Bantha Milk

-7. Popplers (from Futurama)
+7. Futurama's Popplers

-8. Soylent Green Crackers (from Soylent Green)
+8. Soylent Green Crackers

 You didn't really think we'd make it through this list without some sort of soylent green recipe, did you?
-Rest easy, sci-fi fans: no people were harmed in the making of these crackers!
+Rest easy, sci-fi fans: no people were harmed in the making of these crackers.

-Unlike most of the culinary curiosities we've covered so far, author Douglas Adams actually wrote down a painstakingly-specific recipe for his own creation in The Hitchhiker's Guide To The Galaxy.
+Unlike most of the culinary curiosities we've covered so far, author Douglas Adams actually wrote down a painstakingly specific recipe for his own creation in The Hitchhiker's Guide To The Galaxy.
 Unfortunately, just about every single ingredient is imaginary, leading fans to conjure up some wildly-inventive attempts to replicate Zaphod Beeblebrox's beverage of choice.

-10. Dothraki Blood Pie (from Game Of Thrones)
+10. Game Of Thrones's Dothraki Blood Pie

 The warring cultures in George R.R.
-Martin's smash-hit fantasy series are so meticulously-detailed that an entire cookbook, A Feast of Ice and Fire, was published last year to commemorate their respective cuisines.
+Martin's smash-hit fantasy series are so meticulously detailed that an entire cookbook, A Feast of Ice and Fire, was published in 2012 to commemorate their respective cuisines.
 Among the most popular dish is the evocatively-named Dothraki blood pie.

 An earlier version of this article ran in 2016.